-THE COUNCIL OF PRIVATE COLLEGES OF AMERICA
+THE COUNCIL OF PRIVATE COLLEGES OF AMERICA Certification Commission

-Certification Commission

-Florida Christian Unversity is a Premium Member Level I of the Florida Council of Private Colleges of America, Inc. (CPCA), having the 10 Years Award of Excellence.
-Florida Christian University voluntarily and without reservation submitted to the CPCA Certification Team site visit for a thorough and rigorous CPCA Certification examination.
+Christian University voluntarily and without reservation submitted to the CPCA Certification Team site visit for a thorough and rigorous CPCA Certification examination.
 The CPCA Certification examination follows similar criteria to an accreditation team site visit.
 Qualified experienced educational personnel providing quality peer reviewers who examined the following achieved the visit: faculty, verification of academic curriculum, course development with examination criteria, campus and/or distance learning operations, catalogs, brochures, advertisements, application forms, financial, student records and transcripts, and web site.
 Student interviews were conducted which determined that the educational learning experience provided has achieved true learning.
 The CPCA educational standards are patterned after our early historical U.S. educational institutions of higher learning and equal or exceed the minimum standards of many State Departments of Education.
 For verification of all CPCA standards go to www.cpca-edu.us.